xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/prepostscripts/post_script.rst

 To run the postscripts, a script is built, so the above exported variables can be input.
 You can usually find that script in /xcatpost on the node and for example in the Linux case it is call mypostscript.
 A good way to debug problems is to go to the node and just run mypostscript and see errors.
 You can also check the syslog on the Management Node for errors.

 When writing you postscripts, it is good to follow the example of the current postscripts and write errors to syslog and in shell.
-See Suggestions for writing scripts.
+See :ref:`Suggestions-for-write-scripts-label` .

 All attributes in the site table are exported and available to the postscript/postbootscript during execution.
 See the mypostscript file, which is generated and executed on the nodes to run the postscripts.